cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 My default answer <b><i>"Everywhere!"</i></b> obviously wasn't not good enough.
 It is especially poor advice to someone who currently is learning and building experience using BDD.

-A better would describe why BDD should be used in many more places than for testing an application through the user interface.
+A better advice would describe why BDD should be used in many more places than for testing an application through the user interface.

 Let me start with a reasoning around the agile testing pyramid.
 I'll quickly define what I mean.